 West Kootenay Route

-Explore the West Kootenay and spend enough time to discover exciting adventures along the way – Mountain Ranges, Hot Springs, Ghost Towns, Ferry Crossings.
+Explore the West Kootenay and spend enough time to discover exciting adventures along the way – Mountain Ranges, Hot Springs, Ghost Towns, and Ferry Crossings.

 The West Kootenay Route connects Nakusp and Arrow Lakes, Slocan Valley and Slocan Lake, Kaslo and Kootenay Lake.